fanipaderi/biomechanical-signal-processing-EEG/README.md

-# Automated EEG Signal Processing & Spectral Analysis Pipeline
+# Automated EEG Signal Processing & Spectral Analysis

 ## Overview
 This repository contains a MATLAB-based clinical data pipeline designed to preprocess, denoise, and analyze raw Electroencephalogram (EEG) signals.
 The script is optimized to handle high-frequency neurological time-series data, extract critical frequency-domain features (Alpha, Beta, and Low Gamma band power), and structure the output for downstream clinical evaluation and statistical modeling.